MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/auditing/audit-events-in-purview.md

 ### Configured Copilot activities

-Activities listed in the table below can be audited by filtering to the `Configured Copilot` event.
+You can audit the activities in the table below by filtering to the `Configured Copilot` event.

 <table>
     <thead>